Power Girl: "One Year Later"

 In the "One Year Later" storyline in Supergirl, Kara takes up the mantle of Nightwing in an attempt to free the natives of Kandor.
 Ultraman, masquerading as Kal-El and working in concert with the Saturn Queen, has taken control of the bottle city.
 Kara Zor-El is the city's Flamebird; she prevents Ultraman's forces from executing the captured Power Girl.
 Power Girl is forced to leave Kandor with Kara (against her better judgment) after Saturn Queen reveals to Supergirl information about Supergirl's past and purpose.
 This causes another rift to grow between the two women, as Power Girl feels Supergirl left an entire city of people to suffer, all because of her own selfish desires.
 This animosity is still on display when she next encounters Supergirl.

 Power Girl remains a core member of the Justice Society.
 Power Girl is selected as the chairwoman of the team after Mr. Terrific steps down.

 Power Girl is invited to rejoin Oracle's Birds of Prey, but refuses, stating that she would do so only "when Hell freezes over".
 Her ill will toward Oracle is the result of a single mission in which she served as one of Oracle's agents, which ended badly.
-However, Power Girl does come to Oracle's aid against the Spy Smasher in Birds of Prey #108.
+However, Power Girl does come to Oracle's aid against the new female Spy Smasher's attempt to take over the group.

 The appearance of the Earth-22 Superman (and his resemblance to Kal-L) upsets Kara greatly when he first arrives on New Earth.
 However, they adopt each other as family after a period of time.

 Following the events of Infinite Crisis, a new Multiverse is created.
 Among them is an Earth-2 from which its Power Girl and Superman are both missing.
 The Power Girl of this Earth returns to Earth-2 after failing to find her cousin.
 The Power Girl of New Earth is accidentally sent to the pre-Crisis Earth-2 by the Third World god Gog.

-The Power Girl of New Earth faces off against the Power Girl and Justice Society Infinity of the new Earth-2, due to the Earth-2 Power Girl's grief and rage over the loss of her cousin prompting her to believe that the 'other' Power Girl is an impostor with some role in Superman's absence.
+The Power Girl of New Earth faces off against the Power Girl and Justice Society Infinity of the new Earth-2, due to the Earth-2 Power Girl's grief and rage over the loss of her cousin prompting her to believe that the "other" Power Girl is an impostor with some role in Superman's absence.
 Power Girl returns to New Earth with the help of the Earth-2 Michael Holt, until the Justice Society Infinity follow her and take her back to Earth-2, where it is revealed that the recreation of the Multiverse created a new Earth-2 and duplicates of its heroes, including its own Power Girl.
 The Power Girl of New Earth then returns home with the JSA.